Kimberly is a mom who knows the dos and don'ts of convincing parents to allow a later bedtime.

 - Interrupt them when they are in the middle of something else

 - Be polite and responsible for at least a couple of days in preparation.
 If they ask you to do something, do it the first time and do it correctly with maximum effort.
 If you are on your best behavior, they will be much more likely to say yes to your request.

 - Do your chores with a good attitude.
 Be happy and don't complain!

 - Be energetic when you wake up.
 Your parents are not going to let you stay up later if they already have a hard time getting you up in the morning.

 - Do some extra work around the house.
 Is mom bringing in the groceries?
 Volunteer to help her carry them in before she even asks.

 - Are all of your responsibilities done?
-Make sure everything you need to do including homework and chores are done before you ask.
+Make sure everything you need to do, including homework and chores, is done before you ask.

 - Make a chart, graph, or something else that takes effort.
 If you have a visual aid it shows how much thought and effort you put into it.